nathanb01/pyne/docs/theorymanual/decay.rst

 The Bateman equations governing radioactive decay are an important subexpression of generalized transmutation equations.
-In many cases, it is desirable to compute decay on its own, outside of the presence of an neutron or photon field.
+In many cases, it is desirable to compute decay on its own, outside of the presence of a neutron or photon field.
 In this case radioactive decay is a function solely on intrinsic physical parameters, namely half-lives.
 This document recasts the Bateman equations into a form that is better suited for computation than the traditional expression.